Refeudalization

 In political theory, refeudalization is the process of recovering the political mechanisms and relationships that used to define feudalism.
 Because the term "feudalism" is slightly ambiguous, "refeudalization" is ambiguous, too.

-In the modern era, the term "refeudalization" is used for policies that give special privileges to organized groups such as NGOs.
+In the modern era, the term "refeudalization" is used for policies that give special privileges to organized groups.

 Refeudalization in 17th-century European historiography

 The process of refeudalization is also used in seventeenth-century European historiography.
 The term was made famous by Italian Marxist historians Ruggiero Romano and Rosario Villari, to illuminate the social conditions behind the Neapolitan Revolt of 1647.
 The concept was influenced by Gramsci's ideas, the historiographical debates during the 1950s and 1960s that centered on Eric Hobsbawm's seventeenth century "General Crisis" as well as 1960s Italian politics.
 Villari used it quite specifically in reference to the increasing pressure in the six decades preceding the revolt of 1647, in which the peasantry and the lower-middle classes revolted against the feudal aristocracy and international financiers.
 The process was triggered by the royal state's need for money.
 The Spanish crown ennobled the bourgeoisie of rich merchants and financiers, who infiltrated and reinforced the noble order.
 Fernand Braudel found the “clearest case of refeudalization” in Spanish Naples.
 The monarchy had raised capital by selling feudal titles, which in the long term increased the fiscal burden that the seigneurial regime imposed on the rural poor, since the nobles were exempted from paying taxes to the viceroyal regime.
 Refeudalization in a more general sense has been used to explain Italy's failed transition to modern capitalism.
 Though Italy had pioneered the commercial revolution, feudal barons neglected business opportunities to innovate and further rationalize the processes of production.